 This size of your furnace is a really big deal if you like feeling comfortable.

-When your furnace isn't the right size, you could end up with extremely inconsistent heat throughout your home during the winter.
-Basically, some parts of your house will feel like Death Valley in July while other parts stay colder than a godforsaken glacier in Antarctica.
+When your furnace isn’t the right size, you could end up with extremely inconsistent heat throughout your home during the winter.
+Some parts of your house will feel like Death Valley in July while other parts stay colder than a godforsaken glacier in Antarctica.

 Yes, we’re exaggerating.
 But you get the idea.

 There isn’t a simple way to answer the question, “What size furnace do I need?”

 To figure it out, you need to perform a Manual J load calculation.
 This exercise involves taking several measurements throughout your home and noting key attributes of the structure itself and the space around it.
 After all is said and done, you find out the ideal number of BTUs before replacing your furnace.

 - How many stories do the home has

 - Orientation of the home concerning the sun

 - Air infiltration levels